Prospective Graduate Students

 I encourage students to apply for external funding through graduate scholarships.
 Some relevant ones include the Sea Grant Graduate Fellowships, NSF Graduate Research Fellowship Program, and NOAA Nancy Foster scholarships, and the Massachusetts Sea Grant Graduate Research Fellowship, though there are many other opportunities.

 Complete information about graduate admissions to SMAST and IMS can be obtained via the academics section of the SMAST website.

-I enjoy working with postdocs in our group.
-While I do not have current funding for new postdoc positions at the moment, please contact me if our research interests align and you are interested in collaborating on a research proposal together.
+Postdocs are a valuable part of our research and learning team.
+Please contact me if our research interests align and you are interested in collaborating on a research proposal together.